openandroidinstaller-dev/openandroidinstaller/README.md

   - `<image>`: The path of the image file.
   - `<recovery>`: The path of the recovery file.
   - `<inputtext>`: Text from the user input from `call_button_with_input` views.
+- `img`: Display an image on the left pane of the step view.
+Images are loaded from `openandroidinstaller/assets/imgs/`.
 - `allow_skip`: [OPTIONAL] boolean; If a skip button should be displayed to allow skipping this step.
 Can be useful when the bootloader is already unlocked.

 After you created a config file, you can open a pull request to make the file available to other users.
 The file should be named after device name output by `adb shell dumpsys bluetooth_manager | grep 'name:' | cut -c9-` when the devices is connected to the computer.
 Please also add the device to the supported devices table above.